Chart Color Schemes

 Infrastructure

-Parkhurst - Kawana has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Parkhurst - Kawana has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 37 projects likely to impact the area.
-Key projects include Rockhampton Large Format Retail Centre (Anaconda anchor), Living Gems Rockhampton, Ellida Estate, and Former Bunnings Site Redevelopment.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 37 projects that could impact the region.
+Notable ones include Rockhampton Large Format Retail Centre (anchored by Anaconda), Living Gems Rockhampton, Ellida Estate, and Former Bunnings Site Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.